balibone/capstone-edutech/README.md

 2. After all intended commit(s) have been reverted, perform the same procedure as pushing updates (section 1 above).
 Push to online repo & make a pull request to the group repo.
 3. Once admin approves the pull request, the commit(s) will now be undone on the group repo too.
 #### Note: Think of reverting commits as a set of undo operations.
 Like if you have pushed a buggy file online, reverting this commit will just delete that buggy file.

+## Application Setup
+1. Install Netbeans 8.1, Node.js and Extract Glassfish 4.1 from the zipped folder
+2. Open Netbeans 8.1 and Open Projects from the zipped folder:
+  - EduTech, and “Open All Required Projects”
+  - EduTech Remote Interface
+  - NOTE: Set Netbeans Compatibility Properties to “Run this program as administrator”.
+3. Open GlasshFish Server's "View Domain Admin Console
+  - JDBC Connection Pool
+    - PoolName: CapstonePool
+    - Resource Type: javax.sql.DataSource
+    - Database Driver Vendor: JavaDB
+    - Database Name: CapstoneDB
+    - User: APP
+    - Password: app
+    - Description: Capstone Connected Pool
+    - Connection Attributes: create=true
+    - ServerName: localhost
+    - PortNumber: 1527
+    - Create and Ping
+  - JDBC Resource
+    - JNDI Name: jdbc/capstone
+    - PoolName: CapstonePool
+    - Description: capstoneDB
+4. Open Cmd and go to “..\EduTechFrontEnd” and run “npm install”, and then run “npm start”
+5. Open Cmd and go to “..\EduTechCollabServer” and run “npm install”, and then “node index.js”
+6. In NetBeans, “Clean & Build” the EduTech Application, and then “Deploy” it
+7. Connect to the jdbc/CapstoneDB
+  - Right click the jdbc/CapstoneDB and click on "Execute Command"
+  - Insert all SQL statements from the "SQL.txt" file from the zipped folder
+  - Click "Run SQL"
+8. Run the EduTech Application through <IPAddress>/EduTechWebApp-wa